stadians/stadia.red/README.md

 ## License

-All code in this repository are Copyright 2020 Stadians.dev Contributors and released under the [MIT License](https://opensource.org/licenses/MIT).
+All code in this repository is Copyright 2020 Stadians.dev Contributors and released under the [MIT License](https://opensource.org/licenses/MIT).

 By intentionally submitting code for inclusion in this repository, you agree to release it under the above license.